 We have policies in place, including our Employee Human Rights Policy, our Security and Human Rights Policy, and the several human rights-related elements of our Social Performance Policy, which was updated in 2016.
 Review of our approach to human rights is coordinated by the cross-functional Human Rights Working Group.

 Also, we are integrating the UN Guiding Principles on Business and Human Rights into our social performance management systems, and all our mining operations have carried out human rights risk assessments.
 Human rights due diligence and training will be further strengthened in 2017.

 Our Best Practice Principles outline requirements to be met by our rough diamond customers and substantial contractors relating to human rights policy and procedures, labour rights, non-discrimination, and child and forced labour.

-We are committed to providing a work environment in which every employee is treated fairly, respected, has the opportunity to contribute to business success and also to realise their full potential as individuals.
+We are committed to providing a work environment in which every employee is treated fairly, respected and has the opportunity to contribute to business success - and to realise his or her full potential as an individual.

 Specifically on non-discrimination, our Employee Human Rights Policy states that there will be no unfair discrimination in employment on the basis of race, colour, sex, religion, political opinion, gender orientation, national extraction or social origin, and that employees will receive equal pay for work of equal value.

 We assess the risk of child and forced labour at all our operations.
 To date, no operations have been identified as presenting a significant risk of child labour.

 Our Employee Human Rights Policy prohibits employment of anyone under the age of 16, and under 18 for roles that may be hazardous to their health, well-being or safety, including any night work, underground work and work involving machinery.